Archips/boot2root/Walkthrough1.md

 - zaz
 - admin

-On the first page there's a post called **Probleme Login ?** by **lmezard**.
+On the first page, there's a post called **Probleme Login ?** by **lmezard**.
 Sounds interesting.
 Looking closely, we see this : ```Oct 5 08:45:29 BornToSecHackMe sshd[7547]: Failed password for invalid user !q\]Ej?*5K5cy*AJ from 161.202.39.38 port 57764 ssh2```.
-The end of the line mention ssh daemon, let's try to connect through ssh with the credentials we've just found.
-Unfortunately it doesn't work.
-However those credentials give us access to the account of lmezard.
+The end of the line mentions ssh daemon, let's try to connect through ssh with the credentials we've just found.
+Unfortunately, it doesn't work.
+However, those credentials give us access to the forum account of lmezard.

 #### **Step 3 - lmezard account**

-Once connected to the forum with the following credentials `lmezard | !q\]Ej?*5K5cy*AJ` we can access the user area, where we discover the email address (an thus the first name) of lmezard **laurie@borntosec.net**.
+Once connected to the forum with the following credentials `lmezard | !q\]Ej?*5K5cy*AJ`, we can access the user area, where we discover the email address (and thus, the first name) of lmezard **laurie@borntosec.net**.

 #### **Step 4 - laurie email account**

-Since we got an email, we can visit **/webmail** and try to access the account of laurie with the password we found on the forum.
-Luckily it works.
+Since we got an email, we can visit **/webmail** and try to access laurie's account with the password we found on the forum.
+Luckily, it works.
 Reading her email, we find this:

 ```
 From: qudevide@mail.borntosec.net